Netcracker/KubeMarine/documentation/PackageExtension.md

 ## Basic Overview

-All available code is formed in a single python package `kubetool`.
+All available code is formed in a single python package `kubemarine`.
 You can call and modify any modules, variables, classes and methods from this package in runtime.

 For example, create new Kubernetes cluster and execute whoami on all nodes with the following code: